Agrobacterium: Uses in biotechnology

+Gene transfer

 The ability of Agrobacterium to transfer genes to plants and fungi is used in biotechnology, in particular, genetic engineering for plant improvement.
 Genomes of plants and fungi can be engineered by use of Agrobacterium for the delivery of sequences hosted in T-DNA binary vectors.
 A modified Ti or Ri plasmid can be used.
 The plasmid is 'disarmed' by deletion of the tumor inducing genes; the only essential parts of the T-DNA are its two small (25 base pair) border repeats, at least one of which is needed for plant transformation.
 The genes to be introduced into the plant are cloned into a plant binary vector that contains the T-DNA region of the disarmed plasmid, together with a selectable marker (such as antibiotic resistance) to enable selection for plants that have been successfully transformed.
 Plants are grown on media containing antibiotic following transformation, and those that do not have the T-DNA integrated into their genome will die.
 An alternative method is agroinfiltration.